 National BPA Regulations

-Other than the above-mentioned regulations enacted by the EU, there are several national regulations concerning the limit value of BPA in consumer products.
-The following are brief introductions of regulations implemented in some EU countries.
+Other than the above-mentioned regulations enacted by the EU, there are several national regulations concerning the restriction of BPA in consumer products.
+The following are brief descriptions of regulations implemented in some EU countries.

 France